nicolasnoble/kube-demos/document-analytics/README.md

 - Sets up proper communication between all components
 - Cleans up resources when analysis is complete

-## Using ZeroMQ for Communication
+## Communication Details

-This project uses ZeroMQ for inter-service communication:
+This project uses a hybrid communication approach:

+- **HTTP REST APIs**: Used for:
+  - CLI to API service communication
-- REQ/REP pattern for Worker Queue to Document Processor communication
+  - Worker Queue to Document Processor task distribution
+  - API service to Topic Aggregator metrics collection

+- **ZeroMQ PUB/SUB**: Used for:
-- PUB/SUB pattern for Document Processor to Topic Aggregator communication
+  - Document Processor to Topic Aggregator content distribution
+  - Efficient topic-based message delivery

 ## Security Considerations